sjmudd/webscalesql-rpm/README.md

 version mismatch in the last digit, but I haven't had time to double check.
 I'm sure someone will correct this if this is wrong.

+- performance_schema
-- performance_schema: This build currently does not include performance_schema (default build behaviour).
+This build currently does not include performance_schema (default MySQL build behaviour).
 If you have performance_schema tables from a previous MySQL-server install, the table names will be visible, but if you try to select from them you'll get an error like this:
 ```
 root@myserver [performance_schema]> select * from users;
 ERROR 1286 (42000): Unknown storage engine 'PERFORMANCE_SCHEMA'